 Reconciling geotechnical and seismic data to accelerate green energy developments offshore

-Dr Hector Moreno, Prof Tim Henstock, Mr Mark Vardy, Joonsang Park, Norwegian Geotechnical Institute (NGI), Oslo
+Dr Hector Moreno, Prof Tim Henstock, Mr Mark Vardy, Joonsang Park, NGI, https://www.ngi.no/en/

-Seismic data can provide a cost-efficient, non-intrusive approach to estimate geotechnical parameters such as sediment strength, bulk and shear moduli, porosity, permeability, and their spatial variation.
-Seismic data-derived geotechnical properties can be used e.g. in the scoping phase of offshore developments for optimising the required in-situ sampling strategy [2].
-There is, however, uncertainty on how seismic wave velocities and attenuations relate quantitatively to the geotechnical parameters required for the design of offshore foundations.
-This uncertainty is associated to the different loading frequencies and magnitudes, and deformation mechanisms experienced during geophysical and geotechnical tests (both in-situ and in laboratory tests).
-These differences partly justify the use of empirical correlations as common practice at present.
-The principal aim of this project is to increase confidence in the use of seismic data for geotechnical parameter estimation by linking seismic and geotechnical properties at a more fundamental-mechanistic level [e.g. 3].
-This will be achieved by developing an open access and generic physics-constrained data driven approach.
-For training and testing the model the candidate will use open-access geotechnical and geophysical data from the Dutch sector of the North Sea and other relevant data from the project partners NGI and SAND Geophysics.
+The green and digital transition requires technology that can meet the demands of the growing renewable energy market, such as offshore wind, which focuses on the shallow seabed and covers large seafloor areas.
+Seismic data can provide a non-invasive approach to estimate geotechnical parameters for design of renewable energy infrastructure such as sediment strength, bulk and shear moduli, porosity, permeability, and their spatial variation.
+Geotechnical parameters derived from seismic data can also be used e.g. in the scoping phase of offshore developments for optimising the required in-situ sampling strategy [2].
+There is, however, uncertainty on how seismic wave velocities and attenuations relate quantitatively to the geotechnical parameters required for the design of offshore foundations of say wind farms.
+This uncertainty is due to the different loading frequencies and magnitudes, and deformation mechanisms experienced during geophysical and geotechnical tests.
+The main aim is to improve knowledge of and confidence in the use of seismic data for estimating geotechnical parameters by linking seismic and geotechnical properties.
+This will be achieved by developing a machine learning approach that uses (i) geotechnical and geophysical data and (ii) theoretical models that provide physical constraints to the relations between such data [e.g. 3].
+The student will use open-access data mainly from the Dutch sector of the North Sea and data from the project partners NGI (https://www.ngi.no/) and SAND Geophysics (https://www.sandgeophysics.com/).
+The proposed research contributes to addressing the key challenge of rapidly increasing deployment of renewable energy infrastructure to meet the UK’s net zero carbon emission target by 2050.

 Location: